Lincoln Kienholz

-Lincoln Kienholz is an American college football quarterback for the Ohio State Buckeyes.
+Lincoln Kienholz (KAYN---holts) is an American college football quarterback for the Louisville Cardinals.
+He previously played for the Ohio State Buckeyes.

-High school career
+Early life

-Kienholz attended T. F. Riggs High School in Pierre, South Dakota.
-He played football, basketball and baseball in high school.
+Kienholz grew up in Pierre, South Dakota.
+The son of athletes, his mother, Kacy, was a standout Volleyball athlete at O'Neill High School in Nebraska.
+His father, Peter, played Basketball at Southwest Minnesota State.
+He attended T. F. Riggs High School in Pierre, where he played football, basketball and baseball for the Governors.
 As a senior in football, he passed for 3,422 yards with 46 touchdowns and rushed for 1,435 yards and 24 touchdowns.
 Kienholz finished his career with the most passing yards in South Dakota history.
 He was named USA Todays National Athlete of the Year in 2023.
 He was selected to play in the 2023 All-American Bowl.
 He originally committed to play college football at the University of Washington before flipping his commitment to Ohio State University.